EZFill Holdings Inc. (EZFL) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price suggested by analysts for EZFL is $6.00, The public float for EZFL is 1.45M, and currently, shorts hold a 0.96% of that float.
-The average trading volume for EZFL on August 17, 2023 was 10.75K shares.
+The average price suggested by analysts for EZFL is $6.00, which is $1.38 above the current market price.
+The public float for EZFL is 1.45M, and currently, shorts hold a 0.96% of that float.
+The average trading volume for EZFL on August 21, 2023 was 13.91K shares.

 EZFL’s Market Performance